cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 ### 6.1 Training AutoAI Model:
     Initiating the AutoAI model training with appropriate preferences and choosing the uploaded data set file.Saving the model with the best algorithm chosen by AutoAI by comparing the performances of the algorithms as model and deploying for further testing.

-https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai_example_binary_classifier.html#step1 - Documentation on Training the AutoAI Model
+ Documentation on Training the [AutoAI](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai_example_binary_classifier.html#step1) Model

-https://www.youtube.com/watch?v=O5wqjk_GeJo   -  Youtube video on creating,training,testing and deployment of AutoAI
+ Youtube video on creating,training,testing and deployment of AutoAI [click here](https://www.youtube.com/watch?v=O5wqjk_GeJo ).

  ### 6.2 Testing Model: